Acruisin-A7/Pet-Wellness-and-Nutrition-Store/README.md

 ## 📋 Usage Instructions

-- **Admin Login:** Manage products, orders, veterinarians, and refund approvals.
+- **Admin Login:** Manage products, orders, veterinarians, and refund approvals (admin and user login from the same login form).
 - **Veterinarian Login:** Handle consultations, manage schedules, and connect with clients.
 - **User Login:** Shop products, book consultations, and engage with the pet community.